 Following the Non-Confidential RFP for Industry Review Open-Forum meeting, SCDOT will offer a Confidential Risk Register and Conceptual ATC Meeting at the request of the Proposers.
-Proposers shall request a meeting in writing (email is acceptable) addressed to the SCDOT POC with a copy to the alternate POC by the date specified in the milestone schedule for Proposers to submit Non-Confidential Ouestions on the RFP for Industry Review.
+Proposers shall request a meeting in writing (email is acceptable) addressed to the SCDOT POC with a copy to the alternate POC by the date specified in the milestone schedule.
 SCDOT will reserve one hour of meeting time on the date specified in the Milestone Schedule for each Proposer that requests a meeting, and SCDOT will give time of day preference in the order that requests are received.
-The purpose of this meeting is to provide an opportunity to confidentially discuss items that the proposer and SCDOT consider high risk and discuss potential mitigation and/or risk sharing strategies in advance of the release of the Final RFP.
-In addition, Proposers may share conceptual ATC ideas with SCDOT prior to investment of time and resources preparing Preliminary Formal ATCs (See Section 3.8 for discussion on ATCs).
+The purpose of this meeting is to provide an opportunity to confidentially discuss items that the proposer and SCDOT consider high risk and discuss potential mitigation and/or risk sharing strategies.
+In addition, Proposers may share conceptual ATC ideas with SCDOT prior to investment of time and resources preparing Formal ATCs (See Section 3.8 for discussion on ATCs).
 SCDOT may answer questions at the meeting orally.
 Oral responses are for information only and are not binding.
 Nothing discussed at this meeting shall change the requirements in the RFP; however, risks that are identified and determined by SCDOT to be non-confidential, may result in revisions to the RFP requirements.
-Proposers may bring additional information to the confidential meeting to support their preliminary ATC or explain a potential risk item; however, no materials can be left with the SCDOT.
+Proposers may bring additional information to the confidential meeting to support their ATC or explain a potential risk item; however, no materials can be left with the SCDOT.